 If run-time checking is enabled, invariants and assertions are evaluated during execution of a situation's method.
 For situations that are part of a cycle, the variant is compared to its lower bound, as well as to its value in the previous cycle to ensure that it is decreasing.
-If any of these checks evaluate to false, an exception is raised.
-While SOCOS automatically evaluates only a pre-defined subset of all expressible invariants (namely arithmetic expressions and Boolean expressions containing only bounded quantifiers), it is possible to extend the dynamic evaluation capabilities for special cases by adding a side-effect free Python script to perform the evaluation.
+In the case that any of these checks evaluate to false, an exception is raised and the execution halts.

+While SOCOS automatically evaluates only a pre-defined subset of all expressible invariants (those composed of arithmetic expressions and Boolean expressions containing only bounded quantifiers), it is possible to extend the dynamic evaluation capabilities for special cases by writing a side-effect free Python script to perform the evaluation.
+This requires adding a translation rule (explained in the next subsection) which translates the expression to a Python function call; the function is then executed each time SOCOS needs to evaluate an invariant containing the expression.